 a collaboration with Sarah Rayner

-The final works become storytellers, just as are the plants that inspire them.
+The final works become storytellers, just as are the plants that inspired them.

 image: Greg Piper